 We are honored to have a highly accomplished group of industry professionals who, along with the Circadian Pictures team, will be making up the CPCF2020 panel of judges.
 Get to know the industry professionals HERE.

 NO PURCHASE NECESSARY TO ENTER OR WIN.
 A PURCHASE DOES NOT INCREASE YOUR CHANCES OF WINNING.
 OPEN TO LEGAL RESIDENTS OF THE 50 UNITED STATES AND D.C., 18 YEARS OF AGE OR OLDER.
 VOID WHERE PROHIBITED.
 For full eligibility requirements and other terms and conditions, please review the Official Rules.

 To apply you will need to fill out the Online Application Form.
 The form will also prompt you to upload a signed copy of the License and Release, an Application PDF, and a Résumé.
-Your Application PDF should include all of the prompts outlined in the section below.
+Your Application PDF should include all of the prompts outlined in the Application PDF instructions page (see link below).
 All proposals must be original work created for the purpose of this contest.
 Please do not submit any projects you have previously started or completed.

 Do not submit multiple application forms or incomplete applications.
 Make sure all uploaded materials are in PDF format and follow the file naming guidelines outlined on the application form.

 The submission period begins May 1st, 2020.
 Applications must be submitted no later than 11:59pm PT on Sunday, May 24th, 2020.
 By submitting an application, you are indicating that you have read, fully understood and unconditionally agree to the Official Rules, and that your application complies with all requirements in the Official Rules.